-My next move was a trip to Amazon, where I tend to make 90 percent of my purchases.
+My next move was a trip to Amazon, where I tend to make 90% of my purchases.
 Alas, no luck.
 They didn’t have that model.
 Next: Home Depot’s site.
 They sold my model but said it couldn’t be delivered for two weeks.
 Finally, I checked Lowe’s site: Eureka!
 They had one in stock at a nearby store.

 Step 6: A trip to Lowe’s

-Since this refrigerator cost as much as a decent used car, I wasn’t about to buy it without seeing it in person.
+Since this refrigerator costs as much as a decent used car, I wasn’t about to buy it without seeing it in person.
 So, even had I bought it online, I wouldn’t have done so without first seeing it somewhere locally.

 Nor am I stupid enough to buy the centerpiece of our kitchen without consulting my wife, Sara.